nao1215/sqly/website/content/shell.md

 statement executed successfully
 ```

-A comment after the terminator does not delay anything: `SELECT 1; -- note` runs
+A complete comment after the terminator does not delay anything: `SELECT 1; -- note`
-on that Enter.
+runs on that Enter.
+An unclosed `/*` still buffers, because the statement after it
+has not been read yet.

 One line may hold several statements.
 Each runs in order and each result is
 printed, which is what pasting a snippet usually needs: